Thermodynamics of horizons: de Sitter black holes and reentrant phase transitions: Rotating dS black holes

-Interesting phase transitions, indicated for example by the presence of a swallow tail, might exist for more complicated dS black hole spacetimes, for example in higher dimensions.
-Namely, in Fig.~\ref{fig1b} we display the Gibbs free energy\footnote{More precisely, we concentrate on the black hole horizon part of the Gibbs free energy $G$; the cosmological and inner horizon parts are not very interesting---qualitatively similar to the charged-dS case.} for the doubly spinning Kerr-dS black hole in $d=6$ dimensions for fixed angular momentum ratio $q=J_1/J_2=0.112$.
-The complicated behavior of $G$ indicates the presence of a {\em reentrant phase transition}, exactly analogous to the one observed for AdS black holes in \cite{Altamirano:2013ane}.
+In the six-dimensional case the behavior of $G$ becomes more interesting.
+Namely, in Fig.~\ref{fig1b} we display the Gibbs free energy for the doubly spinning Kerr-dS black hole in $d=6$ dimensions for fixed angular momentum ratio $q=J_1/J_2=0.112$.\footnote{ As with the AdS case, the particular behavior of $G$ depends crucially on the choice of ratio $J_1/J_2$.
+For example, for a given $q=0.112$, we can find the reentrant phase transition in the range of pressures $P\in(0,P_c)$ where $P_c\approx -0.0022$.} The complicated behavior of $G$ (in the black hole horizon region) indicates the presence of a {\em reentrant phase transition}, exactly analogous to the one observed for AdS black holes in \cite{Altamirano:2013ane}.
 Specifically, as the black hole horizon temperature $T_b$ monotonically increases, we observe a reentrance of the small black hole phase as follows.
 Below $T_b=T_1$ a (lower left) branch of small black holes is preferred, at $T_1$ a first order phase transition occurs and the (lower middle) large black hole phase becomes temporarily dominant.
 This continues until at $T_b=T_0$ the large black hole branch terminates.
-Increasing the temperature even further results in a zeroth order phase transition as the systems `jumps back' to the (lower right) branch of small black holes.
-In other words, we observe a small/large/small black hole reentrant phase transition, similar to the AdS case.\footnote{Note, however, that in the AdS case the reentrant phase transition occurs for singly spinning Kerr-AdS black holes in six dimensions, whereas the doubly spinning ones may feature a tricritical point and small/intermediate/large black hole phase transition \cite{Altamirano:2013uqa}. }
+Increasing the temperature even further results in a zeroth order phase transition as the systems `jumps back' to the (lower right) branch of small black holes. {One can easily check that in this case the branches with lower Gibbs (for a given temperature) are locally thermodynamically stable as they have positive specific heat.} In other words, we observe a small/large/small black hole reentrant phase transition, similar to the AdS case.\footnote{Note, however, that in the AdS case the reentrant phase transition occurs for singly spinning Kerr-AdS black holes in six dimensions, whereas the doubly spinning ones may feature a tricritical point and small/intermediate/large black hole phase transition \cite{Altamirano:2013uqa}. }